currinjs/CurrinJS/aio/content/guide/quickstart.md

     <td>

       Every site wants to look good on the bookmark bar.
-      Get started with your very own Angular icon.
+      Get started with your very own Currin icon.

     </td>
   </tr>